molevolworkshop/molevolworkshop.github.io/README.md

 The _schedule.md_ file contains a giant table showing the current year's schedule, with links to each presentation.

+Lecture materials stored in the `moledata` repo gets brought into the website upon deployment and is renamed to the `materials` folder.
+This means that if you want to link to a specific file that has the directory structure `moledata/lectures/topic/lecture.pdf`, you can do so with `({{ site.baseurl }}/materials/lectures/topic/lecture.pdf)`.

 ### Other page